Skip to content

 from_json(json_str)

-Create User object from JSON string.
+Create a User object from JSON string.

 Parameters: